-Marshall, the band’s banjo player, sat down with Vulture, where he confirmed the band’s permanent separation.
+Marshall, the band’s banjo player, sat down in an interview with Vulture, where he confirmed the band’s permanent separation.

 “I wish I had something to say about Mumford & Sons.
-It was a good time,” he said.
-“It’s over.”
+It was a good time,” he said before confirming, “It’s over.”

-When asked if the band was totally over, he yet again confirmed it, according to ETOnline.
+When asked if the band was totally over, he yet again confirmed according to ET.
 “Yeah, we had a good time, though, you know.
-It was good," he told Vulture.
+It was good.”

 “I think ‘killed’ is an understatement.
 We murdered it,” Marshall said.
-“We let it, yeah - f**k the banjo.
-I f***ing hate the banjo.”
+“We let it, yeah- fuck the banjo.
+I fucking hate the banjo.”

 Now the former banjo player is said to be making new projects in the catering

 field.
-According to Vulture, Marshall was responsible for an after-party’s Smile-catered spread.
+According to Vulture, Marshall was responsible for the after-party’s Smile-catered spread.